mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 `ssh <your_username>@satori-login-001.mit.edu`

 with port forwarding options described at the end of this guide.
-If you want to use flags you may be familiar with for the ssh command, you'll need to avoid accessig through the browser.
+If you want to use flags you may be familiar with for the ssh command, you'll need to avoid accessing through the browser.

 From here you can run terminal commands that do not involve computation.
 For computation, you can submit a batch job or start an interactive session in order to transfer to a compute node, explained in later sections.